 My inspiration came from a simple coat rack, but instead of fixed knobs we decided to use the space between the planks in the panel.
 You can move the knobs up and down to suit both tall adults and small children.
 IKEA PS 2012 hat and coat rack includes two shelves – a large shelf for hats and clothes and a smaller shelf for things like keys and mobile phones.
 In spite of the simple construction, there’s room for most things with no problem.
 Simple can always be made even simpler.

 The 2012 IKEA PS collection became available in the U.S. last month.
-There’s a ton of information on the IKEA website about the new PS Collection, including designer bios, inspiration information and fun, informative videos.
-For more information, check out this IKEA PS 2012/2013 interactive catalog.
 I’m interested to see some of these designs in person to assess their construction and comfort, though IKEA gets high marks from me on the color and design of this new line.

 QUICK FACTS about the new IKEA PS Collection: